SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 Very nice!

-## AJAX inside a Computed Property?
+## Ajax inside a Computed Property?

 Let's use this in `catalog.vue`.
 I'm going to do this in the *simplest* way possible first... and it's totally *not* going to work!
 We currently have a